 - 1. Compiled code must be written in either C/C++ or FORTRAN. - 2.
-C and FORTRAN compilers must be the default Intel version or higher (icc and ifort) on IBM Phase 1 & 2 and the default Intel or Cray versions or higher (cc, CC, and ftn) on the Cray XC40. - 3.
+C and FORTRAN compilers must be the default Intel version or higher (icc and ifort) on IBM Phase 1 & 2 or on Dell Phase 3 and the default Intel or Cray versions or higher (cc, CC, and ftn) on the Cray XC40. - 3.
 All libraries must be approved for production use.
-On the Cray XC40 system, approved libraries are found by running "module avail" and looking under the /usrx/local/prod/modulefiles and /gpfs/hps/nco/ops/nwprod/lib/modulefiles listings.
-Makefiles should include compilers and libraries using variables defined in modules:
+On the Cray XC40 system, approved libraries are found by running "module avail" and looking under the /usrx/local/prod/modulefiles and

+/gpfs/hps/nco/ops/nwprod/lib/modulefiles listings.
+Makefiles must include compilers and libraries using variables defined in modules: